 It usually rains at least once each day during the rainy season (May-November) even if it is just for 10-30 minutes.
-The project locations are next to the sea and in the jungle.
-Therefore, rain is pretty common during your project time.
+Puerto Jimenez is right at the ocean and the rainforest is not far - rain is pretty common during your project time.
 Daytime temperatures range from the mid 70's (Fahrenheit) when overcast and low-90's when the sun is out.
 The weather can change very quickly, storms can develop and rain may fall even though it was just sunny five minutes ago.
 However, it is mostly SUNNY all throughout the morning.
 So outdoor work will mainly be happening in the morning hours.